Many things have changed forever this year, including the way we shop. So with that in mind, here are some loyalty program tips for 2022.

 Inevitably, thousands of anxious VIP members have been enquiring about what would happen to all those hard-earned air-miles, hotel points, and elite rental car status.

-Some hotels, airlines and rental car companies have gone above and beyond to provide their customers with peace of mind that their points are extended, fees waived and elite status renewed for 2021 – basically acting as though this year didn’t happen.
+Some hotels, airlines and rental car companies have gone above and beyond to provide their customers with peace of mind that their points are extended, fees waived and elite status renewed for 2022 – basically acting as though 2021 didn’t happen.

 On the other hand, some of the world’s leading airlines and hotel chains went the other way completely; implementing new policies that were clearly designed to maximize customer spending and benefit the business, rather than its VIP members.